zdurham/bamazon/README.md

 Here we will walk through what each view of the program should look like when the program is active.

 ### Customer View
-To begin the program with the customer view, type `node bamazonCustomer.js` into terminal.
+To begin the program with the customer view, type `node bamazonCustomer.js` into the console.
 You should be presented with a table of current products and a prompt.

 ![customer-prompt](https://github.com/zdurham/bamazon/blob/master/img/customer-prompt-snippet.png)